 Apio's value-added revenues consist of revenues generated from the sale of specialty packaged fresh-cut and whole value-added processed vegetable products that are washed and packaged in our proprietary packaging and sold under Apio's Eat Smart and GreenLine brands and various private labels.
-In addition, value-added revenues include the revenues generated from Apio Cooling, LP, a vegetable cooling operation in which Apio is the general partner with a 60% ownership position.
+In addition, value-added revenues include the revenues generated from Apio Cooling, LP, a vegetable cooling operation in which Apio is the general partner with a 60% ownership position and from the sale of BreatheWay packaging to license partners.

-The increase in Apio's value-added revenues for the three months ended August 26, 2012 compared to the first quarter of last year was primarily due to the following factors: (1) \$19.9 million of revenues from GreenLine which was acquired on April 23, 2012 and (2) a 22% increase in unit volume sales to existing non green bean customers resulting primarily from expanded product offerings, gaining additional distribution locations and growth in the fresh-cut vegetable category.
-These increases in revenue were partially offset by a product mix change in retail grocery chains to lower priced products from higher priced products.
+The increase in Apio's value-added revenues for the three and six months ended November 25, 2012 compared to the same periods of last year was primarily due to the following factors: (1) \$24.3 million and \$44.3 million, respectively, of revenues from GreenLine which was acquired on April 23, 2012 and (2) a 20% and 21%, respectively, increase in unit volume sales to existing non-green bean customers resulting primarily from expanded product offerings, gaining additional distribution locations and growth in the fresh-cut vegetable category.
+These increases in revenue were partially offset by product mix changes in retail grocery chains to lower priced products from higher priced products.